 Another test for word classes in the combinability with affixes.
-(Affixes are parts that are not really words by themselves, but get glued onto words in some way.)
+(Affixes are parts that are not really words by themselves, but get glued onto words in some way.
+See Lecture 13 for details.)
 Table 11 shows a few English affixes and lists the word classes to which it can be applied.
 We see that the list of affixes is heterogeneous, and that affixes do not always attach to all members of a class with equal ease (/anti-house/, for example, is yet to be found in English).
 Still, the test reveals a lot about the division into different word classes.